Local Government

 Thinking of Running for Council?

 Serving on Council is an opportunity to help shape the future of the Municipality of Callander.
-Before submitting a nomination, prospective candidates are encouraged to understand the eligibility requirements, responsibilities of the role, and key election dates.
+Prospective candidates are encouraged to understand the eligibility requirements, responsibilities, and key election dates before submitting a nomination.

 To be a candidate, you must: